kuznero/dotfiles/fluxcd/charts/prometheus-community/kube-prometheus-stack/charts/grafana/README.md

               title: '{{ `{{ template "default.title" . }}` }}'
 ```

-There are two possibilities:
+The two possibilities for static alerting resource provisioning are:

-* Inlining the file contents as described in the example `values.yaml` and the official [Grafana documentation](https://grafana.com/docs/grafana/next/alerting/set-up/provision-alerting-resources/file-provisioning/).
+* Inlining the file contents as shown for contact points in the above example.
-* Importing a file using a relative path starting from the chart root directory.
+* Importing a file using a relative path starting from the chart root directory as shown for the alert rules in the above example.

 ### Important notes on file provisioning

+* The format of the files is defined in the [Grafana documentation](https://grafana.com/docs/grafana/next/alerting/set-up/provision-alerting-resources/file-provisioning/) on file provisioning.
 * The chart supports importing YAML and JSON files.
 * The filename must be unique, otherwise one volume mount will overwrite the other.
 * In case of inlining, double curly braces that arise from the Grafana configuration format and are not intended as templates for the chart must be escaped.